CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

 cumulus@switch:~$ nv config apply
 ```

-Configure the sflow sampling rate in number of packets if you do not want to use the default rate, and the polling interval in seconds.
+Configure the sFlow sampling rate in number of packets if you do not want to use the default rate, and the polling interval in seconds.

 The following example polls the counters every 20 seconds and samples one in every 40000 packets for 40G interfaces: